linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 -  `--ha`
 -  `--addon-config`

-The script also builds a `linkerd install` command by simply appending these flags to it.
-The built command is then executed to install linkerd on the cluster.
+The script also executes a `linkerd install` command by simply appending these flags to it.
+The built command is then executed to install Linkerd on the cluster.

 Sample Usage :